gdonnari/roz-form/README.md

 ## Validation

-Roz relays on the [HTML5 contraint API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) to support form validation.
+Roz relays on the [HTML5 Constraint validation](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) to support form validation.

-Validation is enabled by default and can be disabled in favor to your prefered validation method.
+Validation is enabled by default and can be disabled in favor of your preferred validation method.

 ### Settings
 ```
-// Defaults validation as if ommited
+// Validation default settings, as if omitted
 const validation = {
     validate: true,
     onBlurValidate: true,